-In 2010, North Carolina’s prison population was projected to grow by 10 percent in the next decade.
-Probation revocations accounted for more than half of prison admissions, and only about 15 percent of people released from prison received supervision.
+In 2010, North Carolina’s prison population was projected to grow by 10 percent over the next decade.
+At the time, probation revocations accounted for more than half of prison admissions, and only about 15 percent of people released from prison were receiving supervision.
 From 2010 to 2011, the CSG Justice Center worked with North Carolina state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
-CSG Justice Center experts interviewed stakeholders across the criminal justice system and conducted a comprehensive analysis of North Carolina’s criminal justice data.
-The Justice Reinvestment Act was signed into law in 2011.
-Among other things, the law:
+CSG Justice Center staff interviewed stakeholders across the criminal justice system and conducted a comprehensive analysis of North Carolina’s criminal justice data.
+Signed into law in 2011, the Justice Reinvestment Act:

-- Requires mandatory supervision of individuals convicted of felonies leaving prison;
+- Requires mandatory supervision of individuals convicted of felonies upon release from prison;

 - Empowers probation officers to use swift and certain jail sanctions for violations of conditions of supervision;